T3 Sterling Road

 The T3 project (Timber, Transit, Technology) is 415,000 square feet of mass timber across three multi-tenant office buildings (6, 8 and 11-stories) with private at-grade landscapes from property line to building face, streetscape along Sterling Road, green roofs, amenity terraces, a tree-lined pathway to connect to the West Toronto Railpath, and privately owned publicly accessible spaces (POPS).

-A dynamic and engaging public realm strategy is underway for the site, with a design language sensitive to the balance of new development and the cultural heritage of the surrounding neighbourhood.
-The landscape design will integrate place-making principles to create functional, accessible, comfortable, and beautiful spaces with seamless flow and cohesive connections across the broader site.
+A dynamic and engaging public realm strategy for the site features a design language sensitive to the balance of new development and the cultural heritage of the surrounding neighbourhood.
+The landscape design integrated place-making principles to create functional, accessible, comfortable, and beautiful spaces with seamless flow and cohesive connections across the broader site.

 JRS’s scope of work includes: